 HIST118, 204; PLSC104; GEOG110; ECON225; and 3 credits from each of the following areas: political science, geography, and economics.
+This program is only open to students taking Elementary Education Certification.

 Pre-Professional Curricula in Public History

 Public or applied history refers to careers in history-related fields other than teaching.
 The major areas include museum management, archival management, and historic preservation, as well as the production of historical programs for the media.
 A master's degree in a public or applied history program or certification upon completion of certain graduate courses is needed prior to employment.